-In 2001, the United States had a trade deficit with Russia of nearly \$3.5 billion, a decrease of \$2.0 billion from the 2000 deficit of \$5.6 billion.
-U.S. goods exports to Russia totaled \$2.7 billion in 2001, an increase of \$632 million (30.2 percent) from the level of U.S. exports in 2000.
-Russia was the United States' 35th largest export market in 2001.
-U.S. imports from Russia totaled approximately \$6.3 billion in 2001, a decrease of \$1.4 billion (18.3 percent) from 2000.
-The stock of U.S. foreign direct investment in Russia in 2001 was \$635 million, a 23.6 percent decline from 2000.

-The 1991 United States-Union of Soviet Socialist Republics (USSR) Trade Agreement provides for normal trade relations between the United States and Russia and governs other aspects of the bilateral trade relationship.
+In 2002, the United States had a trade deficit with Russia of nearly \$4.4 billion, an increase of \$878 million from the 2001 deficit of \$3.5 billion.
+U.S. goods exports to Russia totaled \$2.4 billion in 2002, a decrease of 11.7 percent from the previous year.
+Russia was the United States' 39th largest export market in 2002.
+U.S. imports from Russia totaled approximately \$6.8 billion in 2002, an increase of 9 percent from 2001 levels.
+The flow of U.S. foreign direct investment into Russia in 2001 was \$231 million, down from \$602 million in 2000.
+1991 United States-Union of Soviet Socialist Republics (USSR) Trade Agreement provides for normal trade relations between the United States and Russia and governs other aspects of the bilateral trade relationship.
 The USSR signed the agreement in June 1990, and it was approved by the U.S. Congress in November 1991.
 The agreement, however, was not ratified during the existence of the USSR, and the United States offered the agreement (with minor technical changes) to Russia and each of the other emerging states of the former Soviet Union.
 Russia's parliament approved the agreement, making it possible for the United States to extend Most-Favored-Nation (now Normal Trade Relations or NTR) status to Russia on June 17, 1992.

 Russia is in the process of negotiating terms of accession to the World Trade Organization (WTO).
-By the end of 2001, the Government of Russia had met twelve times with WTO members in formal Working Party meetings and at least that many times in informal Working Party sessions and bilaterally.
+By the end of 2002, the Government of Russia had met fifteen times with WTO members in formal Working Party meetings and many more times in informal Working Party sessions, plurilaterals, and bilaterally.
 Russia tabled its initial goods and services market access offers in February 1998 and October 1999, respectively.
 Russia has subsequently revised its goods and services offers and is currently actively engaged in negotiations with Working Party members on those offers.